-Morinaga Milk Caramel: The Best Caramel Candy in Japan
+Morinaga Milk Caramel: Best Japanese Caramel Candy

-When I think of classic Japanese candy that has been a long-time favorite of everyone in Japan, what comes to my mind first is “Morinaga Milk Caramel (森永ミルクキャラメル)”.
+When I think of Japanese candy that’s been a long-time favorite of everyone in Japan, what comes to my mind right away is Morinaga Milk Caramel (森永ミルクキャラメル).

 Morinaga Milk Caramel (森永 ミルクキャラメル)

-Produced and sold by “Morinaga Seika (森永製菓)”, a long-established Japanese confectionery maker, Morinaga Milk Caramel is one of the Japanese candies with the oldest history.
+Produced and sold by the long-established confectionery maker Morinaga Seika (森永製菓), Morinaga Milk Caramel is among the best Japanese candies with the oldest history.

-Morinaga was founded in 1899, when the company started to sell a caramel cube candy simply named “Caramel (キャラメル)”.
+Morinaga, known for Hi-Chew, was founded in 1899 when the company started to sell a caramel cube named Caramel (キャラメル).

-Afterwards, in 1913, Morinaga changed the name to “Milk Caramel (ミルクキャラメル)”, and its basic packaging design hasn’t changed for a long time.
-So today, most Japanese people can recognize the product at first glance.
+Later, in 1913, the maker changed its name to Milk Caramel (ミルクキャラメル).
+But the package design hasn’t changed for a long time, so today, many people can recognize it at first glance.

 (Reference Page: Wikipedia 森永ミルクキャラメル )